-3. This wizard will be executed and try to search for the ADSL Router.
+This wizard will be executed and try to search for the ADSL Router.
+If the ADSL Router can be searched successfully, the wizard will guide you to step 5.

 4. If the router cannot be found, please enter the IP Address and the Password of the router to search again.
 Click "Next" to continue.